james-jw/mongodb-rest-api/README.md

     <pre><code>$last(5) as lastFiveOrders=orders</code></pre>

     <h3>Response Format</h3>
-    All grouped responses will have their keys flattened.
+    All grouping and querying responses will be returned within a pageable list's <code>list</code> property as described above.
+When grouping, all groups will have their keys flattened.
 For example:
     <pre><code>/rest/v1/people?$group-by=state&$group-by=city</code></pre>

     will result in: